farzher/clipman/README.md

 ![](https://i.imgur.com/gLrmKk0.png)

 # Features
-- database password encryption
+- database encryption
-- streamer mode - everytime clipman's opened all information is censored until you click or hit tab, yet it's still fully functional
+- streamer mode - everytime clipman's opened all information is censored until you click or hit tab
 - images compressed using webp to keep the .db file small
 - start typing to filter to clips containing that text
 - right click -> Context - goto the first time a clip was copied to see what else was copied around that same time